venus-lang/venus_old/docs/reference/types.md

 }
 ```

-Typically interfaces does not have method implementations,
+Typically interfaces does not have method implementations, all methods in an interface are by default `virtual`

 You can combine interfaces to make code more readable.